Quantitative stochastic homogenization and large-scale regularity: Homogenization of the Dirichlet problem

-Notice that if the cutoff function $\zeta_r$ was not present and the gradient of $u$ were constant (i.e., $u$ is affine), then $w^\ep$ is an exact solution of the equation for $u^\ep$.
-Therefore all of the error terms will involve~$\zeta_r$ (which is only active in the boundary layer $U \setminus U_{2r}$, which is a set of small measure that will be ``H\"oldered away'') and higher derivatives of~$u$.
+Notice that if the cutoff function $\zeta_r$ was not present and the gradient of $u$ were constant (i.e., $u$ is affine), then $w^\ep$ would be an exact solution of the equation for $u^\ep$.
+Therefore all of the error terms will involve~$\zeta_r$ (which is only active in the boundary layer $U \setminus U_{2r}$, a set of small measure that will be ``H\"oldered away'') and higher derivatives of~$u$.